Zig-Zaggin' Through Ghostland: Overview

 After the moderate success of their major label debut, Law of the Fish, the Radiators returned to the studio to create Zig-Zaggin' Through Ghostland.
-Described as "slightly more aggressive" than its predecessor by Allmusic, the album was also slightly more successful, peaking at #122 on the Billboard 200.
-The song "Confidential" made it all the way to #8 on the Mainstream Rock Tracks.
+Described as "slightly more aggressive" than its predecessor by AllMusic, the album was also slightly more successful, peaking at No. 122 on the Billboard 200.
+The song "Confidential" made it all the way to No. 8 on the Mainstream Rock Tracks.